 Dark humor is my thing, so it comes as no surprise, that I love Dorohedoro by Q Hayashida.
 Dorohedoro is set in a grim world that’s full of gruesome fights, terrors, blood, and gore.
 But despite its sometimes heavy tone, this series has a refreshing sense of humor and lovable characters that make you feel all warm and fuzzy inside.

-In addition to being funny, Dorohedoro has an engaging storyline that's full of adventure and excitement.
+In addition to being funny, Dorohedoro has an engaging storyline that’s full of adventure and excitement.
 The story follows Caiman, a lizard-headed man that has no memory of his past.
 He teams up with his friend Nikaido, owner of a small restaurant called the Hungry Bug, to track down the sorcerer responsible for his transformation.
-The story follows their lives in a strange world called the Hole, but a new set of adventures await them in them in a place known as the Sorceror's World.
+The story follows their lives in a strange world called the Hole, but a new set of adventures await them in a place known as the Sorceror’s World.

 Dorohedoro is an incredibly weird and lovable series that’s funny because of its dark humor and over-the-top gore.
 The art style is unique from any other manga I’ve read before too, which makes it stand out even more than it already does.
 On top of all that, it has some of the best characters in all of manga.
 For these reasons and more, it is one of my favorite manga of all time.